-Bill is an ex-Head of Housing Services and Advisor to the Housing Benefit Standing Committee, Westminster.
+Bill is an ex-Head of Housing Services at one of the UK’s largest councils (40,000 tenancies) and Advisor to the Housing Benefit Standing Committee, Westminster.
 He provided both written and oral evidence to the DWP Select Committee Inquiry into the operation of Local Housing Allowance (LHA), with many of his recommendations having been adopted and promoted as good practice, by DWP.
 More recently, we’ve been at the forefront of all training and advice relating to Universal Credit, through CIH, RLA and our own marketed and in-house courses.

-We’ve also been heavily involved in helping landlords (social & private) challenge the DWP’s mishandling of Universal Credit’s “Housing Costs Element” on a number of levels.
+We’ve also been heavily involved in helping landlords (social & private) challenge DWP’s often incompetent handling of Universal Credit’s “Housing Costs Element” on a number of levels.
 By making use of the DWP’s Mandatory Reconsideration and Complaints Processes, we’ve been instrumental in overturning poor decision making by its staff.

 The DWP still does not truly recognise the rights of landlords in relation to disputes involving Universal Credit, believing instead that its customers are simply the claimants and no one else.
-Its unwillingness to freely exchange information with landlords, combined with its insistence on “explicit consent” being required, not once, but repeatedly, frustrates and impedes staff in their attempts to assist their tenants in relation to disputed claims and awards.
+Its unwillingness to freely exchange information with landlords, combined with its insistence on “explicit consent” in the general administration process, not once, but repeatedly, frustrates and impedes staff in their attempts to assist their tenants in relation to disputed claims and awards.

 We, through years of experience and know-how, are able to secure results, sometimes within days, whereas, others have struggled to secure even an acknowledgement.